karlan/AGN_templates/README.md

 ## Usage Guidelines
 ### introduction
-The AGN templates here have been constructed in a "minimalist" style: we wish to build SED models with the numbers of free parameters as small as possible.
+The AGN templates here have been constructed in a "minimalist" style: we wish to build reasonably good SED models with the least numbers of free parameters as possible.
 Based on real observations, we derived three intrinsic templates to describe the typical SED shapes of accretion disk + torus emission as seen from a face-on viewing angle (aka, Type-1), tested their robustness with independent calibrations available for PG quasars, and demonstrated such variations could be common at different redshifts and AGN luminosities.
 Then we introduced a very simple polar dust model that could obscure the intrinsic AGN templates, and showed that it worked reasonably well to reproduce the polar dust emission strength observed in nearby Seyfert-1 nuclei and to reconcile the SED behaviors of various type-1 AGN populations.
 These templates can be generally applied in e.g.,  SED decompositions of galaxies with possible AGN contribution or quasars, IR AGN Selections and the search for peculiar objects, looking for AGN candidates with strong polar dust emission, etc.

 ### How to use them in SED decompositions?